ministryofjustice/opg-lpa/docs/runbooks/data_flows.md

 * mocksirius: The mock opg-data-lpa (in Prism) for dev and CI which mocks Sirius responses for cypress tests; note that we don't talk directly to Sirius in live, but go through the opg-data-lpa Sirius gateway
 * gateway: An nginx container which directs traffic to mocksirius in dev and CI, appending the necessary Prism headers so that we get the right response from mocksirius
 * seeding: Adds test data to the postgres db in dev
-* perfplatconfig: Sets up the perfplat dev proxy locally; this is a work-around for the fact that we can't connect SQS queue events directly to a docker lambda in dev - instead, we add a proxy lambda wired up to an SQS event trigger which forwards requests onto the perfplatworker proper